mitchelljustin/pragmatic-lightning/index.md

 Before your app can get paid, you need to initialize your Lightning "wallet": the private key used to control money on your Lightning node.

-To do this, we'll run the `lncli create` command inside the Docker container and generate a new random private key.
+To do this, we'll run a command inside the Docker container to generate a new random private key.

 Since the node is on testnet, security isn't that important: you can pick a simple 8-character wallet password like "satoshi7".